Hurricanes vs. Devils: Odds, total, moneyline - NHL Playoffs Second Round Game 2

 Hurricanes vs. Devils Total and Moneyline

-See the favorite, total and moneyline for this matchup available at different sportsbooks.
+Check out the favorite, total and moneyline for this matchup posted at different sportsbooks.

 |Hurricanes Moneyline